Don't get married on this day! Here are the rudest holidays to tie the knot

 But that doesn't mean all holidays should be off limits.
 USA Today took a look at eight holidays and ranked them from "totally fine" to the "absolutely rudest" days to have a wedding.

 The results?
-Well, you can feel free to tie the knot of Presidents Day, but don't expect a joyful response if you make your big commitment on Christmas.
+Well, you can feel free to tie the knot on Presidents Day, but don't expect a joyful response if you make your big commitment on Christmas.

 Be sure to check out the full list of holidays and holi-don'ts, but keep in mind, these rules of rudeness have exceptions, too.